 - Your Personal Residence.
-You can’t hold any property that you personally use (i.e. your primary residence, vacation house, or spare place in the city) inside an IRA.
-Rental properties that you own are also prohibited.
+You can’t hold any property that you personally use — including your primary residence, vacation house, or spare bachelor pad in the city — inside an IRA.
+Rental properties that you own in your personal name are also prohibited.
 Other types of real estate holdings, like undeveloped land, may be permissible, but anything that you use personally is off limits.
-This means that you can’t use IRA funds to buy yourself a first or second home or investment property from which you will directly benefit in any sense.
-Likewise, if you manage rental or investment properties you cannot invest directly in any property you manage, because you’d be compensated for your association with that property.
+This means you can’t use IRA funds to buy yourself a first or second home or investment property from which you will directly benefit in any sense.
+Likewise, if you manage rental or investment properties you must invest through a separate legal entity to avoid commingling personal and SDIRA funds for that property.

 - Certain Types of Coins.
 In general, you can’t hold any type of coin made from gold, platinum, or other precious metals inside an IRA.
 To be allowed in an IRA, a coin’s actual currency value must exceed its value as a collector’s item.
 The IRS does have a list of exceptions, however, including:

 - American Eagle coins that have never been in circulation

 It is also impermissible to take out a loan from your IRA to yourself or any family member, or transact business relating to any property held inside your IRA account with any lineal descendant or ascendant, such as renting out a house to your kids or parents.

 Who Should Invest Through an SDIRA?

 The short answer: SDIRAs are best for professional investors or investment experts.